 Define a good training plan and follow it consistently.

 choose good exercises, put on weight and try to increase loads regularly with good technique.

 Check out our full section of training articles here.

-The better your training and your commitment, the better your eating results.
+The better your training and commitment, the better the results of your diet.
 And vice versa.

 What to eat to gain muscle mass, the conclusion

-Also, don't limit yourself to eating chicken and sweet potatoes just because they're called clean foods.
+Also, don't just eat chicken and sweet potatoes just because they're called clean foods.